 According to certain views of the West man is a developed ape.
 According to the views of Indian Sages, which also coincide with those of the Philosophers of past ages and with the teachings of the Christian Mystics, man is a God, who is united during his earthly life, through his own carnal tendencies, to an animal (his animal nature).
 The God who dwells within him endows man with wisdom.
 The animal endows him with force.
 After death, the God effects his own release from the man by departing from the animal body.
-As man carries within him this divine consciousness, it is his task to battle with his animal inclinations, and to raise himself above them, by the help of the divine principle, a task which the animal cannot achieve, and which therefore is not demanded of it.†
+As man carries within him this divine consciousness, it is his task to battle with his animal inclinations, and to raise himself above them, by the help of the divine principle, a task which the animal cannot achieve, and which therefore is not demanded of it. † conditionally immortal; the true man, the evolving God, releases himself, and so much of the personality goes with him as has raised itself into union with the divine.

-The "man," using the word in the sense of personality, as it is used in the latter half of this sentence, is only conditionally immortal; the true man, the God.
+The "man", using the word in the sense of personality, as it is used in the latter half of this sentence, is only